owncast/owncast.github.io/content/docs/embed.md

 1. Click ‘OK’ to save your chat settings and re-position the new chat source in your scene.

 {{<versionsupport feature="embedding chat" version="0.0.2">}}

+## SSL Requirements

+Embedding Owncast content that is not served via HTTPS will be [blocked by browsers](https://developer.mozilla.org/en-US/docs/Web/Security/Mixed_content/How_to_fix_website_with_mixed_content) if you embed it within a page that is using SSL.
+[Learn how you can use a SSL Proxy](/docs/sslproxies) to fulfill this browser requirement as well as secure your Owncast site.